yusale9/student-showcase/student-work/solidoc/readme.md

 ## Because communication is key.

-Welcome to our page, and here's a brief introduction to the services we provide.
+Welcome to our page, and here's a brief introduction to some of the services we provide.

 <details>
 <summary> Technical Writing </summary>

   Technical writing is a skill and an art that simplifies the complex.
 It is specialized communication geared toward letting your target audience reach their goal, and is crucial to almost every industry.

   At Solidoc, we provide relevant, accurate, and useful documentation:

   * IFU manuals, Learning & Training Guides

-  * Product documentation
+  * Product catalogs and documentation

+  * Project documentation

+  * Process flows

+  * Release notes

   * Localization